pachyderm/docs/content/latest/how-tos/developer-workflow/ci-cd-integration.md

 seriesPart:
 ---

-Pachyderm is a powerful system for providing data provenance and scalable processing to data scientists and engineers.
+MLDM is a powerful system for providing data provenance and scalable processing to data scientists and engineers.
 You can make it even more powerful by integrating it with your existing continuous integration and continuous deployment (CI/CD) workflows and systems.
-If you are just starting to use Pachyderm and not setting up automation for your Pachyderm build processes, see [Working with Pipelines](../working-with-pipelines).
+If you are just starting to use Pachyderm and not setting up automation for your MLDM build processes, see [Working with Pipelines](../working-with-pipelines).

 The following diagram demonstrates automated Pachyderm